-Ferry and container liner operations have been identified as the most effective routes on which to develop green shipping corridors by a report from the Getting to Zero coalition.
+Ferry and container liner operations have been identified as the most effective routes on which to develop green shipping corridors, a report from the Getting to Zero Coalition has determined.

-The coalition, an offshoot of the Global Maritime Forum, said analysis of the original Clydebank group of countries that signed up to the corridors at COP26 in Glasgow last year showed that most potential centres on ferries.
+The coalition, an offshoot of the Global Maritime Forum, said analysis of the original Clydebank group of countries that signed up to the corridors at COP26 in Glasgow last year showed that most potential centres on the ferry sector.

-Ropax ferries accounted for 11% of traffic and ro-ro vessels 7.4%, container ships 7.4% and bulk carriers 6.2%, said the report, Green Shipping Corridors: Opportunity Identification.
+Ropax ferries accounted for 11% of traffic and ro-ro vessels 7.4%, container ships 7.4% and bulk carriers 6.2%, said the Green Shipping Corridors: Opportunity Identification report.

 It identified three case studies — two shorthaul routes for ferries and one long-range for container ships.

 Setting out details of the routes, it said the next steps would be to develop analysis to help stakeholders evaluate their potential.

 Oita was identified as the head port of a northern cluster around Kyushu Island in south Japan, where five ro-ro vessels and one bulker operate exclusively between ports.